 - Repairs You Put Off – It’s a good idea to have a bin for things you want to restore or mend.
 For example, how many times did you shove a shirt back into the drawer intending to sow that button on or repair the zipper?

 Finally, you have all the tools you need to make a start.
 And next, we will cover the process to declutter your home you can follow with joy!

 4 – Take One Room At A Time – Don’t Overwhelm Yourself

 Moving forward, you’ll want to remember to tackle one room at a time when you declutter your home.
 The last thing you want to do is overwhelm yourself in the process.
 But, in doing so, you’ll stay on task and enjoy watching each room open up and become more organized and clean.

 Depending on how many rooms you have, choose the one with the most clutter to clear.
 For example, if you want to start with the bathroom, perform a check on things like makeup, medications, and skincare and body care products, and ditch what you don’t need.

-Moving forward, you can move on to the bedrooms, closets, entryway or mudroom, foyer, kitchen, and living room.
-Again, taking one room at a time will ensure that you followed your process when you declutter your home.
-And you didn’t use negative language or thoughts along the way but rather accomplished what you thought you never could with positivity.
+Moving forward, you can move to the bedrooms, closets, entryway or mudroom, foyer, kitchen, and living room.
+Again, taking one room at a time will ensure that you follow your process when decluttering your home.
+And you didn’t use negative language or thoughts along the way but instead accomplished what you thought you never could with positivity.